A John Deere lawn mower may only run with the choke on when the engine is getting too much air or not enough fuel.

 You should find an arrow on the side of the filter housing.
 The filter must be inserted so the arrow is placed in the direction of the fuel flow.

-5. Faulty Fuel Pump on a John Deere Mower
+5. Faulty Fuel Pump

 A fuel pump is used on your John Deere mower to move fuel uphill to the carburetor.
 Most mowers use a vacuum pump.
 This type of pump uses the vacuum off the engine to move fuel from the fuel tank to the carburetor.